anchal275/Automated-Auction-System/README.md

 - Buyer
 - Seller

-# Role of the users-
+# Role of the users :

 # Administrator
 - View the registered buyer list.